 I wrote this Frase review after using it for several months.
-I’ll be covering how I came across the tool, what I didn’t like about it, and how the tool evolved and became my all-time favorite.
+I’ll be covering how I came across this SEO tool, what I didn’t like about it, and how the tool evolved and became my all-time favorite.

 Frase: my favorite content optimization tool

-The content creation and optimization features are top-notch and can save you hours worth of work.
+The content creation and optimization features are top-notch and will save you several hours of work.
 The content editor and UI could use some improvement.
-The answer engine is a great tool to understand what your customers want.
-You can analyze the queries and create content to address them.
+The answer engine makes it easy to understand what your customers want.
+You can analyze the queries and develop SEO content around them.
 I think this is the future and the crux of value-based marketing.
-I find this to be an invaluable tool that will remain at the core of my content marketing strategy.
+I consider this an invaluable tool that will remain at the core of my content marketing strategy.
+It’s perfect for all types of content marketers, including solo content creators and content marketing teams.

-I came across this tool for the time in Appsumo, and right off the bat, I could see the value in their offering.
+During my hunt for AI content generation tools, I came across this AI SEO software on Appsumo.
+Right off the bat, I could see the value in their offering.
 Like a little kid with his newfound toy, I started playing around with Frase.

 But I felt one major lacking…

 It analyzes all the top 20 results, and there was no way to choose the sources.
 It just didn’t make sense to me.
-There would be a lot of scenarios where I would want to exclude an option.
-For example, including a coupon site that ranks because of many blackhat backlinks in the analysis would give me inaccurate suggestions.
+There are many scenarios where I’d want to exclude a search result.
+For example, I’d get inaccurate recommendations if I included a coupon site that ranks because of black hat links.

 Few other instances where I needed the filtering option: